super-chao1997/Cerebrum/README.md

 | stability-ai| text_to_image          | stability-ai/text_to_image         |
 | example     | text_to_speech         | example/text_to_speech             |

-If you would like to develop your new tools, you can refer to the too
+If you would like to develop your new tools, you can refer to the [tool folder](./cerebrum/example/tools/).

 #### Develop your agent logic
 Here provides a minimal example of how to build your agents.